 In a nutshell, it is automating machine learning to do the ‘dirty’ jobs that would take 60% to 80% of typical analytics’ project timeline.
-In other terms, it enables the removal of bottlenecks that data scientists keep facing when performing analytics’ projects.
-This will save substantial time that could be reinvested in digging further into the results and devising better recommendations to the business.
+In other terms, it enables the removal of bottlenecks that data scientists keep facing when performing analytics projects.
+This will save substantial time that could be reinvested in digging further into the results and devising better recommendations for the business.

 Can augmented analytics be an alternative to hiring data scientists?